davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/Open-Science-Framework.md

 The Open Science Framework provides some support for versioning of files and documentation.
 When a new version of a document is uploaded with the same name a new version will be created.
 You will be able to view changes to a file and download previous versions of a document.
 You can view more information on version control here: [http://help.osf.io/m/files/l/524182-file-revisions-and-version-control]().

 ---

 ## Other approaches to Open Notebook Research

+The Open Science Framework provides a useful tool for doing open notebook research without too much additional set up but there are other approaches to explor.

 - http://wiki.wcaleb.rice.edu/